NREL/OpenOA/sphinx/toolkits.rst

 Utils
 #####

-The utils subpackage provides module-level themed methods that operate on Pandas `DataFrame`s and `Series` interchangeably, consistent with the OpenOA v3 approach of Pandas-based operations and functionality.
-These modules and their methods can be used in isolation as a useful library, or through a higher level analysis method.
+The utils subpackage provides module-level methods that operate on Pandas `DataFrame`s and `Series`.
+These modules and their methods are used throughout the OpenOA codebase, and can be imported and used individually into your own scripts.

 Quality Assurance
 *****************